dylanlan/dylanlan.github.io/_posts/2024-01-03-lynith-sea.md

 categories: adventure
 ---

-Our very first quest together began at Lynith Beach.
+The mighty Aisling Protein's very first group quest began at Lynith Beach.
 We had heard rumours of there being some buried treasure under the sea, but we didn't have any idea how to find it!
 Someone had told us that the nearby Pirate Ship might have some clues, however.
 ![Lynith Sea Quest Start](/public/images/adventures/sradagan-lynith-sea-start.png)

 We climbed aboard the nearby Pirate Ship, donning a piece of clever disguise.
 Thankfully the crew had zero suspicions!
 We found our way to the Captain's quarters, and stumbled upon an intriguing map.
 It mentioned following some enigmatic clues underwater.